DarenPau/Educative-Coupon-discount-promo-code/README.md

 You can now visit Educative io to learn more about the platform and its course offerings!

-## Educative.io Course Offerings (Aug 2024)
+## Educative.io Course Offerings (Feb 2025)

-Here are the courses offered by Educative.io in Aug 2024 to make it easier for you.
+Here are the courses offered by Educative.io in Feb 2025 to make it easier for you.

 * **Python for Beginners**
 * **Advanced JavaScript**